Ardian Berisha

-Ardian Berisha (born 7 May 1998 in Sweden) is a Swedish footballer currently playing for Pohronie in 2.
-Liga.
+Ardian Berisha (born 7 May 1998 in Sweden) is a Swedish footballer currently playing for Rosengård.

 Career

 In 2018, he trialed for English second division team Leeds United after failing to make an appearance for Halmstads BK in the Swedish top flight due to injury.

 For 2018, Berisha signed for Swedish fifth division side Laholms, despite receiving offers from Trepça '89 in Kosovo.

 In 2020, he signed for Senica in the Slovak top flight from Swedish fourth division outfit of Vinbergs IF.